Vojan-Najov/s21_math/README.md

     expressed as a floating-point number.
   08. double s21_fabs(double x)
     - The function compute the absolute value of a floating-point number.
+  09. double s21_floor(double x)
+    - The function return the largest integral value less than or equal to x, expressed as a floating-point number.